MFazio23/fifawc2014-teamchallenge/README.md

     - Show/hide scores
     - Add current game minute to dashboard game listing
     - "Is there a way to click on the flags so it goes to their standings/schedule?"
+    - Go right to current day in Fixtures(?)